 What you will achieve:

-In this course, you will outline a complete scientific paper, choose an appropriate journal to which you'll submit the finished paper for publication, and prepare a checklist that will allow you to independently judge whether your paper is ready to submit.
+In this course, you will learn a complete research paper outline, choose an appropriate journal to which you'll submit the finished research paper or research essay for publication, research paper format or research paper example, and prepare a checklist that will allow you to independently judge whether your scientific paper is ready to submit.

-In this course, you will learn what is necessary before writing a paper: the context in which the scientist is publishing.
-You will learn how to know your own community, through different examples, and then we will present you how scientific journal and publication works.
-We will finish with a couple of ethical values that the academic world is sharing!
+In this course, you will learn what is necessary before writing research paper: the context in which the researchers are publishing.
+You will learn how to know your own community, through different research paper examples, and then we will present you how scientific journal and publication works.
+We will finish with a couple of ethical values, like copyrights and plagiarism that the academic world is sharing!

 (Wittgenstein, Philosophical investigations, 1953)